Skip to main content

 Apply Feedback

-You can toggle whether you want Feedback to be applied to the answers your Agent gives using the Feedback Mechanism.
+You can toggle whether you want Feedback to be applied to the answers your agent gives using our feedback mechanism.
 Feedback can be given when reviewing a specific conversation.
-Note that if relevant Feedback is found, it is always applied as the very last step in HALO, even after Answer Style.
+Note that if relevant feedback is found, it is applied as the final guardrail, after the agent answers and after tone of voice and automatic translations.

 Anonymise PII